jsmarch4/Macro-Forecasting-Machine-Learning-Paper-Replication/README.md

 This repository contains an independent Python replication of the forecasting framework developed in *Macroeconomic Forecasting and Machine Learning* by Domenico Giannone and coauthors.

-The objective of this project is to reproduce the paper's recursive forecasting pipeline as faithfully as possible using Python and PyTorch.
-The implementation follows the methodology described in the paper while documenting implementation details that were omitted from the original publication.
+The project reproduces the paper's recursive quantile forecasting methodology using Python and PyTorch, including the complete recursive forecasting pipeline, model selection procedure, and empirical evaluation described in the paper.

-Current features include:
+---

+## Features

-- FRED-MD preprocessing using the official transformation codes
+- FRED-MD data preprocessing using the official transformation codes
-- Construction of the one-month-ahead unemployment rate change forecasting target
+- One-month-ahead unemployment rate change forecasting target
 - Official FRED-MD outlier detection and removal
-- Recursive expanding-window estimation
+- Recursive expanding-window forecasting
-- Recursive standardization using only information available at each forecast origin
+- Recursive predictor and target standardization using only information available at each forecast origin
 - Historical unconditional quantile benchmark
-- Linearized neural network quantile regression (Leaky ReLU with α = 1)
+- Linear quantile regression with L2 regularization
 - Deep neural network quantile regression
-- Validation-based hyperparameter selection over network architecture, activation function, and L2 regularization
+- Validation-based hyperparameter selection over:
+  - network architecture
+  - hidden layer width
+  - Leaky ReLU activation parameter
+  - L2 regularization strength
-- Recursive warm-start training
+- Recursive warm-start optimization
-- Pinball loss evaluation on validation and test samples
+- Pinball loss evaluation on validation and holdout test samples
+- Complexity-index model selection
-- Figure 4 style density forecast visualization with prediction intervals
+- Figure 4 replication with predictive interval visualization
+- Complexity-performance tables for validation and test samples

 ---